 Finding new clients for your graphic design business is difficult and daunting.
 It’s almost impossible if you’re targeting the wrong group and you’re doing it without a strategy.
 Think of it this way; it’s like trying to fish without the proper rod and bait!
 You probably won’t succeed without the right combination of tools and strategies, and you’ll end up with a feeling that you’ve failed.

-This 6-step blueprint gives you all the directions that you need to make your business a success and distinguishes you between a pro and an amateur.
+This 6-step blueprint gives you all the directions that you need to find new clients and make your business a success and distinguishes you between a pro and an amateur.

 When dealing with prospects online – decide on the type of customer that you want to work with, before anything else.

-No matter how great your service is, and although it can be catered to the entire B2B & B2C industry in need of marketing and branding, it’s essential that you position it only to a particular type of client or business.
+No matter how great your service is, and although it can be catered to the entire B2B & B2C industry in need of marketing and branding, in order to find new clients, it’s essential that you position your service only to a particular type of client or business.